sbt/website/src/reference/00-Getting-Started/06-Scopes.md

 - `Runtime` which defines the classpath for the `run` task.

-By default, all the keys associated with compiling, packaging, and running are scoped to a configuration and therefore may work differently in each configuration.
+By default, all the keys associated with compiling, packaging, and running are scoped to a dependency configuration and therefore may work differently in each dependency configuration.
 The most obvious examples are the task keys `compile`, `package`, and `run`; but all the keys which *affect* those keys (such as `sourceDirectories` or `scalacOptions` or `fullClasspath`) are also scoped to the configuration.